louiskwt/teach-myself-cs/system/coad/notes.md

 	- Both hardware and software consist of hierarchical layers using abstraction, with each lower layer hiding details from the level above.
 	- One key interface between the levels of abstraction is the instruction set architecture—the interface between the hardware and low-level software.
 This abstract interface enables many implementations of varying cost and performance to run identical software.

+**Communicating with Other Computers**

+- Major advantages of networked computer

+	1. high-speed communication
+	2. Resources sharing via sharing I/O devices
+	3. non-local access

+- Networks vary in length and performance, with the cost of communication increasing according to both the speed of communication and the distance that information travels.

+- Ethernet (Local area network / LAN)

+	- Local area networks are interconnected with switches that can also provide routing services and security.

+- Wide area networks

+	- A network extended over hundreds of kilometers that can span a continent
+	- it can be used to connect LAN by ISP